 McCormick

-McCormick says its products that contain gluten will always be declared on the product label by the common name of the gluten source, such as barley, wheat, rye, oats, or triticale.Ā
+McCormick says products that contain gluten will be declared on the product label by the common name of the gluten source, such as barley, wheat, rye, oats, or triticale.

-The company adds that if any product has a gluten-free claim on the label, the product, and the manufacturing line, have been “validated” gluten free.
+The company adds that if any product has a gluten-free claim on the label, the product and the manufacturing line have been “validated” as gluten-free.

 McCormick recommends customers read the ingredient statement on each product to ensure the most accurate, up-to-date information, as product formulas may change.